Skip to content

 FieldDescription

-Long ExchangeExchange for the long side (pre-filled from ticker analysis)
+Long ExchangeExchange for the long side (dropdown with all available exchanges)

-Short ExchangeExchange for the short side (pre-filled from ticker analysis)
+Short ExchangeExchange for the short side (dropdown with all available exchanges)

 Token QuantityNumber of tokens in the position